rdegges/django-skel/README.md

     $ django-admin.py startproject --template=https://github.com/rdegges/django-skel/zipball/master woot
     $ heroku config:add DJANGO_SETTINGS_MODULE=myproject.settings.prod

 Where ``woot`` is the name of the project you'd like to create.

 This is possible because Django 1.4's ``startproject`` command allows you to fetch a project template over HTTP (which is what we're doing here).

+While not strictly required, it is also recommended to do

+     $ heroku config:add SECRET_KEY=putsomethingfairlycomplexhere

+The production settings pull SECRET_KEY from environment if it exists, otherwise the default value which is generated for development environment is used.

+This setup allows you to easily keep your site in a public repo if you so wish without causing opening a route to attack your Django passwords.